Pin It A few weeks ago I blogged about my secret love for vintage suitcases, and posted a photo of a suitcase I had recently acquired.

 Heavy duty Velcro holds two plastic organizers in place.

-that can be left in place as a magnet board or be removed to use during projects.
+More Velcro holds a round metal plate (which is actually the top of a cookie tin) that can be left in place as a magnet board or be removed to use during projects.

-The magnet bar holds metal containers for storing larger beads and charms
+The magnet bar holds metal containers for storing larger beads and charms as well as tools being used during projects.

 Boxes in the bottom have clear tops for easy identification.